Does CBD oil expire?

 Does Coconut Oil Need to Be Refrigerated?

-It is wise to follow the directions on the package when dosing and storing medicine because CBD comes in many forms.
+It is wise to follow the directions on the package when dosing and storing CBD products because they come in many forms.

 How to Store CBD Oil?

-When storing CBD keep these pointers in mind:
+When storing CBD Oil keep these pointers in mind:

 - Make sure that the bottle is upright and firmly sealed